S. Fowler Wright: Background

 working.
 From a young age, Wright deliberately adopted a healthy lifestyle; he did not smoke or eat meat, and rarely drank alcohol.
-Wright also took regular exercise by hiking or cycling in the countryside.
+Wright also exercised regularly by hiking or cycling in the countryside.

 He was married twice.
 His first wife was Nellie (Julia Ellen) Ashbarry, whom he married in 1895.
 After Nellie's death in 1918, Wright married Truda (Anastasia Gertruda) Hancock in 1920.
 Wright had ten children.

 Writing career

 In 1917, Wright helped found the Empire Poetry League and edited the League's journal, Poetry.
 Wright used Poetry to publish his translations of Dante's Inferno and Purgatorio.

-Wright began writing science fiction in the 1920s.
+Wright began writing science fiction during the 1920s.
 The book Science-Fiction: The Early Years describes Wright as "the major British writer of genre science fiction between Wells and the moderns".

 His first science fiction novel was The Amphibians (1924), set in a future where humanity has been succeeded by the titular beings.
-His 1928 novel Deluge, about a flood which devastates Britain, was a success and was later adapted into a Hollywood film of the same title.
+His 1928 novel Deluge, about a flood which devastates Britain, was a success and was later adapted into a Hollywood movie of the same name.
 The Island of Captain Sparrow (1928) was inspired by H. G. Wells' The Island of Doctor Moreau.
 Wright's novel features a race of satyr-like beast men persecuted by humans.